What do to with ash from coal and wood: Disposal methods and facts

 - Nationwide coverage

-Coal is, in itself, a completely natural substance, however, it must be mined in order to be used.
+Coal is a completely natural substance.
+However, it must be mined to be used.
 The earliest recorded coal mining was in the fourth millennium BC in China, although widespread coal mining was initiated during the Industrial Revolution as a way of providing consistent heat for steam engines.

-Wood is most commonly produced in managed forests, in which companies will buy a swathe of land and plant saplings in an ordered manner throughout, harvesting them when they are grown.
+Ash is simply the remnants or residue left behind after burning a material – often wood or coal.
+Wood is commonly produced in managed forests.
+Companies will buy a swathe of land and plant saplings in an ordered manner throughout, harvesting them when they’re grown.
+These are chopped up and sold to consumers and businesses.

-Coal can’t be produced quickly, as it is created over a process lasting millions of years within the earth.
-The respective ash is created when the materials are burned.
+Coal can’t be produced quickly, as it’s created over a process lasting millions of years within the earth.
+Heat and pressure applied naturally to dead plant matter over hundreds of millions of years forms coal.
+It’s then mined and extracted from the ground in various ways.
+The ash is created when the coal is completely burned out.

 14 day price match guarantee

-Coal ash is considered to be a hazardous material.
-Coal-fired power stations report a higher level of toxic pollutants in the surrounding areas, so allowing coal ash to seep into freshwater lakes, rivers or nature reserves can cause problems for the local flora and fauna.
+Coal ash is considered a hazardous material.
+Improper disposal can harm the environment.
+Coal-fired power stations report a higher level of toxic pollutants in the surrounding areas.
+Allowing coal ash to seep into freshwater lakes, rivers, or nature reserves can cause problems for the local flora and fauna.

 Alternatives to coal and wood ash